awslabs/aws-appflow-custom-connector-python/custom_connector_integ_test/README.md

 registered and before the profile is created.

-This ensures that the Appflow test cases always run, run after the connectors and connector profiles are created, and run before all resources are deleted.
+This ensures that the AppFlow test cases always run, run after the connectors and connector profiles are created, and run before all resources are deleted.